 Where can you order a pile of elephant dung, an Egyptian mummy, a beautifully calligraphed love letter, and enough thrones, sofas and banqueting tables to furnish a palace?
 Answer: at our purpose-built Prop Shop on the outskirts of Stratford-upon-Avon.
 Here, in the quiet Warwickshire countryside, is a fascinating treasure-trove of precious, perplexing and downright peculiar props.

-The definition of a theatrical prop is very precise, as Deputy Head of Property Shop, Sharon Foley explains, 'A prop is anything that appears on stage and is not scenery, and not a costume or a hat.
+The definition of a theatrical prop is very precise: 'A prop is anything that appears on stage and is not scenery, and not a costume or a hat.
 Props are things moved on and off stage.'

 The theatre's Props team look after daily maintenance and have occasionally had to mend props on stage during performances.
 For example, a table leg was repaired on stage during a show in the Swan theatre, and the Props team are sometimes caught on stage if a prop doesn't behave as it should.